Ruff Wood, Ormskirk

 There is a circular path and many link routes around the wood which has Biological Heritage Site status due to the presence of the red squirrel.

-Old, gnarled oak and silver birch trees play host to a wide variety of birds and insects, whilst autumn brings many interesting types of fungi.
+Old, gnarled oak, majestic pines and silver birch trees play host to a wide variety of birds and insects, whilst autumn brings many interesting types of fungi.

 In the centre of the wood the remains of an old quarry are all that is left of an important site which provided sandstone to build houses in Ormskirk in the 19th century.